Kaiutzi21/Tekken8Movesets/t8_FAHKURMUM/Documentary.md

 	- after df3,3 (or df4,3,3) on hit grant you a mini combo (or fullcombo depending on size).
 Mini combo is: d+2 > ws.4 > b+1 > d4.
 On larger chars you can heat burst after the ws.4!
  	- 3,1,d2 is great as a wallcombo for floorbreaks
 	- RAM.2 recovers faster, which will now grant a full combo on a wallsplat!
-	- with 3,1,4 being safe now, you can fish better for crouching opponents and with tight execution even hitconfirm it into 3,1,4,4!
+	- with 3,1,4 being safe now, you can fish better for crouching opponents and with decent execution even hitconfirm it into 3,1,4,4!
 	- RAM.1 is now guaranteed after guardbreaks with Garuda Install